The Faculty of Chemistry and Mineralogy has identified four research priorities in its Institutional Strategy 2021 - 2025.

 In the next few years, the DFG Collaborative Research Centre "Chemistry in Microspace" will be applied for within this research forum.
 In this context, chemistry in microspace refers to the implementation of chemical syntheses, in particular e.g. organocatalysis and biocatalysis (see Research Forum 3 "Sustainable Multifunctional Catalysis").
 A particular focus is on the observation and control of the selectivity of chemical reactions by exploiting effects in microscale space in line with the FOR 2177 research group.
 A further aim is the synthesis and characterization of nano- or microstructured materials for applications as "sustained release" systems in drug therapy.
 This can be achieved through the dimension of the systems, their internal structure and through chemical modifications.
 The expertise of the faculty lies in the targeted synthesis and modification of nano- and microstructured carrier systems, their comprehensive characterization and the analysis of release processes.
 With regard to the planned SFB initiative, particularly close cooperation with the Faculties of Life Sciences and Medicine and the involvement of non-university research institutions (e.g. UFZ, IOM, BBZ) will be sought.
 The SFB initiative is also specifically supported by infrastructure measures from the European Structural Fund EFRE ("Improvement of equipment for the strategic research field 'Intelligent Methods and Materials' to strengthen application-oriented research") by Leipzig University.

-This SFB initiative already benefits from the full proposal for funding of the DFG Research Training Group Hydrogen Isotopes 1,2,3H, which will be reviewed in February 2021.
-1,2,3H is centered at the Faculty and combines the expertise of the Institutes of Analytical, Inorganic, Organic, Physical, Theoretical Chemistry and Chemical Technology, the Faculty of Physics and Earth Sciences, the Helmholtz Centre Dresden-Rossendorf (HZDR, Leipzig Branch) and the IOM in the fields of laser spectroscopy, materials science, lab-on-a-chip technology, organic synthesis and radiochemistry.
+This SFB initiative also benefits from the DFG Research Training Group Hydrogen Isotopes 1,2,3H, which is centred at the Faculty and combines the expertise of the Institutes of Analytical, Inorganic, Organic, Technical, Physical and Theoretical Chemistry, the Faculty of Physics and Earth Sciences, the Helmholtz Centre Dresden-Rossendorf (HZDR, Leipzig branch) and the IOM in the fields of laser spectroscopy, materials science, lab-on-a-chip technology, organic synthesis and radiochemistry.

 An important focus is also on the diverse research in chemistry didactics.
 Within the framework of Curricular Innovation Research, which, among others, processes current chemical research for pupils according to the model of Didactic Reconstruction, the cooperation with the chemical research fields will be expanded in particular within the framework of the above-mentioned initiatives.